 Q. Let’s also turn to the lessons learned here.
 I’m sure small-state economists will be analyzing Greece for a long time, but what could Georgian policymakers learn from this crisis when it comes to managing Georgia’s sovereign debt?
 My research shows that Georgia hovers around 37% of GDP, which is not too bad all things considered, but how can small states be proactive in preventing sovereign debt crises?

 Q. One more, and perhaps the most important question: Any plans to visit Georgia soon?
-The wine and khatchapuri are waiting!
+The wine and khachapuri are waiting!

-A. I would love to, since I’ve never been.
-The Caucasus region is one I do not know much about and would love to learn a lot more.
+A. I would love to since I’ve never been.
+The Caucasus region is one I do not know much about and would love to learn a lot more about.
 So, I will be waiting for an invitation from smart former students!

 Q. Once again, our guest today was award-winning professor and author, Matthias Matthijs of the Johns Hopkins School of Advanced International Studies.
 Professor, thank you so much for your time and excellent analysis.